BichenWuUCB/SqueezeSeg/README.md

   cd $SQSG_ROOT/
   python ./src/demo.py
   ```
   If the installation is correct, the detector should write the detection results as well as 2D label maps to `$SQSG_ROOT/data/samples_out`.
-Here are some examples of the output label map overlaped with the projected LiDAR signal:
+Here are examples of the output label map overlaped with the projected LiDAR signal.
+Green masks indicate clusters corresponding to cars and blue masks indicate cyclists.
   <p align="center">
     <img src="https://github.com/BichenWuUCB/SqueezeSeg/raw/master/readme/0001.gif" width="600" />
   </p>